 - Sales teams are expected to work effectively with a function without knowing exactly how they should work with the new pricing team and implement new ideas and changes

-- New pricing team often work with teams that are weary about changing old pricing approaches and struggle to gain traction in the business
+- New pricing teams often work with organisations that are weary about changing old pricing approaches and struggle to gain traction in the business

-In this article on pricing manager job description, I will discuss how to recruit and set up a pricing team in the best way possible.
-(In subsequent articles I will give real world examples of how leading FT500 have set up and recruited their pricing teams using more commercial and innovative recruitment alternatives.)
+In this article, we will discuss how to recruit and set up a pricing team in the best way possible.
+In subsequent articles, I will give real-world examples of how leading FT500 have set up and recruited their pricing teams using more commercial and innovative recruitment alternatives.

 Many businesses (without even knowing it) are at risk of margin loss from inadequate recruitment processes.
-A heavy reliance on a traditional recruitment model will mean that businesses will increasingly struggle to cope with the demands of specialist pricing hires and building high performance pricing and commercial teams.
+Heavy reliance on a traditional recruitment model will mean that businesses will increasingly struggle to cope with the demands of specialist pricing hires and building high-performance pricing and commercial teams.

 Business leaders have ready access to a number of potentially game-changing commercial ideas and resources at their fingertips.
 It can be tempting to chase after a new SAP integration (pricing tools software) to complex pricing issues, rush into hiring (weak pricing manager job description), or follow new research on cloud pricing because they all seem to provide some relief or a solution to a complex problem.
 What’s harder, but far more valuable, is to embrace the business problem and address it at the root.